 Smoking pipes is really all about relaxation and in that sense fundamentally differs from some other forms of tobacco consumption.
 One needs time and patience to truly enjoy smoking a pipe, hence the reason why it is traditionally more popular among the ‘time rich’, the upper classes and the retired.
 However, the pipe is seeing something of a resurgence as a new generation looks for different ways to relax and wind down.

 A hobby to most and even an art form to some, one of the greatest barriers to the uninitiated is that pipe smoking often appears a little complicated.
 Many people, particularly younger generations, may like to try a pipe but simply don’t know where to start whilst the more mature amongst us may have seen an older relative smoking but never bothered to learn the techniques.
 For this reason we have put together an in-depth guide to pipe smoking that we hope will enable beginners to get up and smoking, and at least establish whether it’s ‘for them’.
 We will cover the basics such as the anatomy of a pipe, a little about the different shapes and materials used as well as filtration systems, a simple overview of tobaccos, the bare necessities in terms of accessories, and then get down to the nitty gritty of preparing and smoking your pipe.
+You will also find a small contribution from us, to help you get under way!
 The post smoking routine and general pipe care will be covered in our Beginners Guide to Pipe Care.
 All of this will provide a good grounding which, should you enjoy pipe smoking, you can develop in line with your own personal tastes… Enjoy!

 Like many things in life different pipes serve different purposes.
 Over time many smokers build up a range of pipes to cover all their needs, be it a short smoke pipe for a snatched 10 minutes or a highly regarded brand name for showing off!
 This will only come with time but one principle should always apply – a good pipe is a thing of beauty, even if only to the owner!
 It should be a pleasure to hold, inspect, perhaps even tell a story about, and demands a certain amount of respect.
 As simple as a pipe seems there is an incredible amount of skill that goes into making a quality example and most conform to the same basic construction: